peermaps/eyros/doc/data.md

 ## data

-During the batch construction, data points are written when the number of points in a branch drops below the branch threshold.
+During the batch construction, data points are written when the number of points in a branch drops below the max data threshold.

 Each point is composed of interval and scalar components, but the entire data block also has an interval that represents the boudning extents of all of its